• Home

 WELCOME

 Here you will find all the information you need to teach yourself the art of handspinning yarn.
-Our web site includes several video demonstrations to assist you in learning various handspinning techniques, along with articles of helpful information.
-Like many art forms, handspinning is done in a variety of ways, which makes it so exciting.
-What you learn from our site is our approach and what we’ve learned along the way.
-It is so refreshing to see handspinning beginning to break away from tradition and move into a more contemporary direction.
-Therefore, we also include these contemporary approaches on the site.
+Joy of Handspinning includes several video demonstrations to assist you in learning various handspinning techniques, along with articles of helpful information.
+The information we’ve learned along the way consists of traditional and contemporary approaches.
+Our primary goal is to share with you the joy of handspinning fiber into yarn.

 Feature Articles